Gibgezr/blit3d/README.md

 # README #
 Blit3D
 An easy to use cross-platform C++ framework for making 2D (and 3D) games.
-Supports 32/64 bit, single or multithreading, gamepads, Angelcode bitmap fonts, and much more.
+Supports 32/64 bit, single or multi-threading, gamepads, Angelcode bitmap fonts, and much more.
 It really shines with how simple it is to make a 2D game using the built-in Sprite class.

 Current version 0.91